 - I love cartoons and think Adventure Time is one of the best things ever.
 Also have a lot of love for Rick and Morty, Gravity Falls, and the Lucas Bros.

 - On near-constant overload from all of the delicious food Portland has on offer.
+I am about as omnivorous as they come.

 One thing getting lots of attention lately: given the evidential problems of assholes and human tribalism/xenophobia, is it realistic to expect any human institutions to be particularly lasting?
 Can we ever really make sure everyone has a voice and feels heard if we know some people will always shout that other people shouldn't have a voice?